 General Director of the West Africa Institute (WAI)

-Professor Traoré was a Ph.D. fellow at Humboldt University Berlin.
-Previous to her present assignment, she served, inter alia, as a rector of the Foreign Languages University in Bamako (Mali).
+Professor Traoré holds a Ph.D. degree from the Faculty of Social Sciences of the Humboldt University of Berlin.
+Previous to her present assignment, she served, inter alia, as a rector of the University of Literatures and Humanities of Bamako (ULSHB) (Mali).
 Being of Malian nationality, Prof. Traoré has repeatedly presented her analysis of the prevailing situation the last years in her country.
 She is particularly interested in the role France and Germany play in this crisis and the suitability of the employed means for its resolution.
 She is convinced that the fundamental problems should be debated frankly and that the question of Kidal represents one of the major challenges for Mali’s stability: indeed only a rebellious minority of its inhabitants claims independance while the majority of the malian people sees Mali as indivisible.
 This is why, according to Prof. Traoré, the consideration of two elements is absolutely necessary in order to definitely settle the terrorism problem in the Sahel region: the abrogation of the colonial pact with France and the revision of the 2015 Alger Agreement.

 Abdülaziz Ahmet Yaşar, MA Helmut Schmidt University/University of the Federal Armed Forces, Hamburg